dgreene15/demo_spring_web/readme.md

 * http://localhost:8080/actuator/prometheus

 ## Next Steps
+* rename this to just web, be any web related stuff
+* add Themeleaf here
+* Move Mongodb to a different repo
 * Mongodb create crud operators for article
 * Continue to merge other github project content over so can delete the other GitHub project
 * Create various test classes to demonstrate concepts.